rotki/rotki/docs/contribute.rst

 Multiple submodules
 --------------------

-The modules system is hierachical and one module may contain multiple submodules.
+The modules system is hierarchical and one module may contain multiple submodules.
 For example uniswap having both v1 and v3 each in their own subdirectories as seen `here <https://github.com/rotki/rotki/tree/develop/rotkehlchen/chain/ethereum/modules/uniswap>`__.

 Add a new language or translation
 ===================================